-“REOMED II helps by reducing the maximum leakage current to less than 500uA, which is recognised to be an allowable level of leakage, for a Class I piece of kit in a ‘B’ or ‘BF’ environment.
-REO use polyurethane coated toroidal cores, which are more efficient and less likely to radiate an electromagnetic field than other designs, yet also have high levels of insulation on both primary and secondary windings.”
+“REOMED II helps by reducing the maximum leakage current to less than 500uA, which is recognized to be an allowable level of leakage, for a Class I piece of kit in a 'B' or 'BF' environment.
+REO use polyurethane coated toroidal cores, which are more efficient and less likely to radiate an electromagnetic field than other designs, yet also have high levels of insulation on both primary and secondary windings. ”

-The sturdy aluminium housings used on REOMED II ensures that the unit is protected against physical damage and against water/dust ingress.
+The sturdy aluminum housings used on REOMED II ensures that the unit is protected against physical damage and against water / dust ingress.
 A secondary insulation layer provides additional insulation between primary and secondary windings to protect against breakdown to 4.4kV.
 Encapsulation allows better physical protection and less likelihood of insulation degradation with age.
 A thermal sensor ensures that the unit will cut-out in the event of an overload, and will restart again when cooled down.
 An earthed copper screen guarantees that leakage current is further reduced to well below specified limits.

 Providing fused live and neutral necessary for EN60601 compliance, REOMED II also delivers lower losses than conventional transformers, especially in no-load or low-load conditions.
 In addition, the low magnetic stray field of the product means it is less likely to interfere with other equipment.
 A built-in inrush current limiter prevents fuses from blowing on start-up and requires only a minute to reset.

 If the unit needs to be started or stopped quickly or multiple times, then REO recommends an electronic soft-start variant.
 Options are available for additional EMC filters.
-Furthermore, REO can also supply the standalone medical grade toroidal transformer for integration into OEM equipment.← Back to News
+Furthermore, REO can also supply the standalone medical grade toroidal transformer for integration into OEM equipment.